JosTheDude/developer-toolkit/README.md

 ## Disclaimers
 - This modpack may result in punishment on certain networks if not configured properly.
 It contains **Freecam**, **ViaFabricPlus** (Can cause packet issues on some networks),  and **Freelook**

+- All [Fabulously Optimized Disclaimers](https://wiki.download.fo/disclaimers) apply to this modpack